 value: "Replace With Your True SECRET_KEY"

-This parameter specifies the S3URL configuration for accessing object storage, consisting of three components: s3.ops.buckets, s3.data.buckets, and s3.wal.path.
+global.config This parameter specifies the configuration for accessing object storage using S3URL, which includes three components: s3.ops.buckets, s3.data.buckets, and s3.wal.path.

-Below is an example configuration using S3WAL mode with static credentials.
-To utilize EBSWAL mode, please see the advanced configuration section for modification guidelines.
+Below is an example configuration using the S3WAL mode with static credentials.
+If you need to use EBSWAL mode, please refer to the advanced configuration section for modification instructions.

-Populate the Ops Bucket and Data Bucket created during the prerequisites with data relevant to your specific needs.
+Fill in the Ops Bucket and Data Bucket created in the prerequisites according to your actual scenario.

 config: |